sanlocoz/cross-section/README.md

 ## Algorithms and concepts
 Data scarcity in our country and limitations in high-quality surveying techniques, made us rely on precision GPS data to obtain topography data.

+The raw data that is obtained is in the format of easting, northing and elevation (E, N, Z respectively).

 ## How to use?
 1. Input file is given in the folder that has prefix "input".